 5. Store the milk in the refrigerator.
 It should keep for up to 3 days.
 Shake the jar prior to use.

 I don’t like the idea of wasting all of that almond meal/pulp.
-Now granted, most of the nutrients are gone into the milk, but I still find it useful for recipes like these brownies…yum!
+Now granted, most of the nutrients have gone into the milk, but I still find it useful for recipes like these brownies…yum!
 Or you could dehydrate them for use as a coating for chicken and fish.
 Perhaps make almond butter.
 What about using them as a body or facial scrub?

 The possibilities are endless really!

 Now it’s your turn!
 Have you ever made almond milk?